wp-plugins/conveythis-language-translation-plugin/readme.txt

 Contributors: conveythis
 Tags: translation, translator, babelfish, conveythis, free, website, blog, translate, google translate, promt, freetranslations, freetranslation
 Tested up to: 3.0.1
-Stable tag: 2.4
+Stable tag: 2.5

 Allows your users to translate your blog into many different languages.
 The button is added to the bottom of every post.

 == Description ==

-A free **translation** button provided by [ConveyThis](http://www.conveythis.com/ "free translation") allowing visitors to **translate** your website into over 40 languages.
-ConveyThis combines Google Translator, Live Translator, Babel Fish, and many other online
-**translators** into one small, easy to use button.
+A free **translation** button provided by [ConveyThis](http://www.conveythis.com/ "free translation") allowing visitors to **translate** your website into over 50 languages.
+ConveyThis is powered by Google Translate and combines all it's translation functionality into one small, easy to use button.
 Once installed, the button will appear at the bottom of every post on the main page, as well as at the bottom of the individual posts.

-ConveyThis supports over 40 languages, and we will be adding more soon.
+ConveyThis supports over 50 languages, and more will be added soon.

 == Installation ==